-Potential IPFs that could impact marine birds as a result of the proposed activities include emissions (air, noise / sound), accidental oil spills, and discarded trash and debris from vessels and the facilities.
+Potential IPFs to marine birds as a result of the proposed activities include emissions (air, noise / sound), accidental oil spills, and discarded trash and debris from vessels and the facilities.

 Emissions:

 Air Emissions

 Emissions of pollutants into the atmosphere from these activities are far below concentrations which could harm coastal and marine birds.